 Mr. TTF’s birthday was just a few weeks ago and we decided to spend it with family, away from work, at the Happiest Place on Earth.
 I feel like that might be trademarked because, well, it’s Disney.
 But we got a sweet little taste of FI, as we do with any trip to Disneyland.
+So we wanted to put together a quick post on how to save money and stay happy.

 As a disclosure, some of the links in this post are affiliate links, meaning, we can earn a commission on any purchases made through the link, without any additional cost to you!